MercierCorentin/laravel-nextcloud-api-client/README.md

 # Setup and usage:
-Tests passed on Nextcloud 16 and 17
+Tests passed on Nextcloud 24

 See [Wiki](https://github.com/MercierCorentin/laravel-nextcloud-api-client/wiki)